HRITA-OUSSAMA/solar_system/README.md

 # solar_system
 ## Installation
-To run this project open terminal ,install it locally using npm:
+To run this project, open a terminal and install it locally using npm:
 ```
 $ npm install parcel -g
 $ npm install three